amorales145/Websitehosting/README.md

   as a side note the Lish Console will show you real time when the box is rebooting.
 ![linoderebootLish](https://github.com/user-attachments/assets/3b9983e9-afd9-4f65-8ba8-6d6666357eaa)

-5. In you domain host A records the below changes must be applied.
+5. In your domain host A records the below changes must be applied.
 Update the IP address to the IP of your Linode server.
+In my case I used godaddy but you should be able to make these changes on whatever domain company you used.
 ![GodaddyHost records](https://github.com/user-attachments/assets/b402ef49-0256-4626-b8ce-268554e7f633)

 6. Log back into your Linode box via ssh.  ssh username@ipaddress